cferdinandi/vanilla-js-toolkit/content/reference/html/textContent.md

 draft: false
 noTitle: false
 fullWidth: false
+description: "Get and set the text of an element (without markup)."
 weight: 20
 ---

-Get the text of an element without its markup.
+Get and set the text of an element without its markup.

 ```javascript
 var elem = document.querySelector('#some-elem');